-However for an experienced fisherman the benefits are somewhat diminished.
+However, for an experienced fisherman, the benefits are somewhat diminished.
 I have fished right next to a guy who swears by Berkley Gulp!
-Alive! baits using traditional jigs and at the end of a couple of hours we had both caught our limit of speckled trout for the day.
+Alive! baits using traditional jigs and at the end of a couple of hours, we had both caught our limit of speckled trout for the day.
 The difference was that I had lost on grub at a cost of few cents while he had gone through half a pack of gulp baits.
-The problem was that the baits are so appealing to all species of fish that everything from pinfish to blowfish had eating his baits up.
+The problem was that the baits are so appealing to all species of fish that everything from pinfish to blowfish had eaten his baits up.

 Read my other article on speckled trout fishing for more tips on catching these fish.